javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-devtools/article.md

 # Developer console

 Code is prone to errors.
-You are quite likely to have errors...
+You are quite likely to make errors...
 Oh, what am I talking about?
 You are *absolutely* going to make errors, at least if you're a human, not a [robot](https://en.wikipedia.org/wiki/Bender_(Futurama)).

 But in the browser, a user doesn't see the errors by default.
 So, if something goes wrong in the script, we won't see what's broken and can't fix it.

 To see errors and get a lot of other useful information about scripts, browsers have embedded "developer tools".

 Most often developers lean towards Chrome or Firefox for development, because those browsers have the best developer tools.
-Other browsers also provide developer tools, sometimes with special features, but are usually playing "catching-up" to Chrome or Firefox.
+Other browsers also provide developer tools, sometimes with special features, but are usually playing "catch-up" to Chrome or Firefox.
 So most people have a "favorite" browser and switch to others if a problem is browser-specific.

 Developer tools are really powerful, there are many features.
 To start, we'll learn how to open them, look at errors and run JavaScript commands.